Social Democratic Party (Romania): History

 After being ousted from power in October 2019, the PSD also lost the 2019 Romanian presidential election.
 Such decline sent shockwase across the European Union (EU), especially the PES, as it resulted in their loss of power within von der Leyen Commission.
 Nonetheless, Daniel Hegedüs posited that this could be a win for both the PES and the wider European left, as the PES would regain credibility because "mounting authoritarianism in Hungary and Poland has suffered under the burden of PSD's rule-of-law record".
 In addition, Hegedüs noted the fact that this could represent another chance for the PSD to reform itself and change its ways.

 In August 2020, Marcel Ciolacu became president of the party (after having previously served for this position only as ad interim between November 2019 and August 2020).
 During the same month, the PSD was willing to vote a motion of no confidence against the second Orban cabinet.
 Shortly after December 2020, while still the largest party in the wake of the 2020 Romanian legislative election, the PSD suffered significant political capital losses (as they previously did in the 2020 Romanian local elections as well) given the chaotic and negative governmental activity the party was responsible for during the former legislature (more specifically during the years 2017 and 2019), yet remained the biggest parliamentary opposition well up until the end of 2021.

 During the 2021 Romanian political crisis, the PSD was again willing to have such a vote, this time against the Cîțu Cabinet, which it subsequently did, thereby contributing to its final dismissal.
 In November 2021, successful negotiations with the PNL led the PSD closer to returning government in the incumbent Ciucă Cabinet within a grand coalition government known as the National Coalition for Romania (or CNR for short).
 The PSD is still governing Romania as of early 2022, albeit with major tensions in the said grand coalition.
+The coalition has been described as authoritarian conservative.

-In November 2022, the PSD agreed with the Moldovan European Social Democratic Party to begin a strategic partnership.
+In November 2022, the PSD agreed with the Moldovan European Social Democratic Party (PSDE) to begin a strategic partnership.